E-Vertin/compile-install-kernel/README.md

 ## What does it do

-This script automates Linux kernel compilance and copies necessary files from /tmp/linux to /usr/src/linux for out-of-tree module compilance.
+This script automates Linux kernel compilance and copies necessary files from current working directory to the symbolic link /usr/src/linux for out-of-tree module compilance.

 > Compiling `sys-kernel/gentoo-sources` with Gentoo's distribution kernel configuration will need at least 23 GB of disk space.
 >